T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: RELATED WORK

-\textbf{Trajectory Prediction.} Recent work on trajectory prediction has mostly focused on top-down trajectory datasets such as ETH/UCY~\cite{eth}, SDD~\cite{sdd}, and inD~\cite{ind}. \cite{slstm} uses LSTMs to jointly predict trajectories of all agents, incorporating pooled hidden-state information from neighbors as a social cue.
-Some approaches, such as AC-VRNN~\cite{acvrnn}, use generative models within a VRNN~\cite{vrnn}, with social interactions incorporated via attentive hidden state refinement. \cite{sgan} predicts socially plausible futures by training in an adversarial manner against a recurrent discriminator.
+\textbf{Pedestrian Trajectory Prediction.} Recent work on trajectory prediction and forecasting has mostly focused on top-down trajectory datasets such as ETH/UCY~\cite{eth}, SDD~\cite{sdd}, and inD~\cite{ind}. \cite{slstm} uses LSTMs to jointly predict trajectories of all agents, incorporating pooled hidden-state information from neighbors as a social cue.
+Some approaches, such as AC-VRNN~\cite{acvrnn}, use generative models within a VRNN~\cite{vrnn}, incorporating social interactions via attentive hidden state refinement.
 Several works also leverage top-down images explicitly, whether in an RGB form or with added semantic segmentation~\cite{nsp, ynet, v2net}.
-SGNet~\cite{sgnet} generates coarse step-wise goals to assist trajectory prediction in a sequential manner. \cite{trajectron} incorporates agent dynamics and environment information and forecasts using a graph-structured recurrent model. \cite{fpl} utilizes FPV to model and predict the trajectory directly in pixel-space. \cite{park2016} creates a spatial visual distribution of objects from FPV, and applies perception and ego-agent trajectory planning in a 2.5D coordinate system.
-Additionally, these FPV methods perform trajectory prediction on either a single target or only the ego agent themselves.
+SGNet~\cite{sgnet} generates coarse step-wise goals to assist trajectory prediction sequentially. \cite{trajectron} incorporates agent dynamics and environment information and forecasts using a graph-structured recurrent model.

+Fewer works have focused on the FPV setting for pedestrians. \cite{fpl} utilizes FPV to model and predict the trajectory of a single agent directly in pixel-space. \cite{park2016} creates a spatial visual distribution of objects from FPV, and applies perception and ego-agent trajectory planning in a 2.5D coordinate system. \cite{qiu2022egocentric} uses a transformer-based architecture, with a graph scene encoding to forecast the camera wearer's trajectory with nearby agents as a cue.
+Still, none of these works deal with FPV errors when providing the trajectories of detections.

+\textbf{Trajectory Robustness.} The field of sequence imputation has had much success with deep learning recently.
+NAOMI~\cite{naomi19} uses a non-autoregressive approach at multiple step sizes to impute missing data in the context of basketball players and billiard ball trajectories. \cite{2020both} trains imputation and prediction together but still only evaluates them separately rather than as an end-to-end pipeline. \cite{ingrain} evaluates the end-to-end task but only focuses on low-resolution, long-term GPS data, dissimilar to the fine-grained social navigation task.
+Also, these approaches only deal with artificial missing-completely-at-random (MCAR) data rather than dealing with pathologically missing data due to FPV errors.

+\cite{zhao2022trajgat} focuses on real vehicle and human motion trajectories, by transforming existing forecasting challenges into imputation ones.
+However, similar to the above approaches, they still only apply MCAR masks to ground truth.
+Furthermore, they only deal with imputation between ground truth points, rather than points which themselves may be erroneous from the perception model.